jhannemann/bowling/instructions/BowlingGame.md

 it needs a *RigidBody* component.
 Add it to the ball by clicking on the ball object in the scene and then select `Add Component->Physics->Rigidbody`.

-Playing back the scene again,
+Playing the scene again,
-the ball should now fall to the ground and come to rest on the lane.
+the ball will now fall to the ground and come to rest on the lane.

 ### Save the Scene